tcharding/kernel/tutorial/README.rst

 stage, in exactly what you are working on then choose this track.
 This is also the easier of the two.

 - More structured, easier.
-- Based on an old kernel version.
+- Based on an old kernel version (v4.9).
 - Work on ks7010 Wi-Fi driver.
 - Should easily complete within 2 hours.